a-flyleaf/ygbtdm/au/vii.md

 <figcaption><span class="x">Image: </span>A cloudy night; a distant castle overlooks a gnarled forest.
 Of five frazzled people, two argue.</figcaption></figure>

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>One of the arguers, Gary, tries to be nonchalant.
-The castle, though still far, is in sight.</figcaption></figure>
+From eye level, all they can see is trees.</figcaption></figure>

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
-<figcaption><span class="x">Image: </span>The other, Addison, isn't having it.</figcaption></figure>
+<figcaption><span class="x">Image: </span>The other, Addison, isn’t having it.</figcaption></figure>

 It only makes sense, argues Gary, to keep going; they've come so far---

 But, Addison insists, they're already further out than they should be.
-They should turn around and try to find their way home.
+They should turn around and---

-Counters Gary: they're lost either way, aren't they?
-At least his way means they're getting something out of it.
+*Towards* the things that tried to kill them?
+Gary counters: they're lost either way, but at least if they try for the castle this'll be *worth* something.

+Argues Addison: Not worth their lives!

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>As the argument continues, the other three are on uneasy standby.
 Two, Joce and Kay&nbsp;Lin, mumble amongst themselves.</figcaption></figure>